SOCIAL MEDIA AND SURVEILLANCE IN PERSONAL INJURY CLAIMS

 The surveillance footage showed:

-- Ms Digby’s driving which demonstrated that she was able to:
+Ms Digby driving.
+This demonstrated that she was able to:

-- physically drive and make use of her right hand on the steering wheel (she was shown manoeuvring the car with her right hand on the steering wheel whilst her left hand changed the gears).
+physically drive and make use of her right hand on the steering wheel (she was shown maneuvering the car with her right hand on the steering wheel whilst her left hand changed the gears).

 The Defendant’s legal representatives also “friended” Ms Digby to investigate her Facebook account.
 These Facebook investigations revealed: